-Mala Htun is Professor of Political Science at the University of New Mexico and deputy director of ADVANCE at UNM.
-She is the author of Inclusion Without Representation in Latin America: Gender Quotas and Ethnic Reservations (Cambridge University Press, 2016), Sex and the State: Abortion, Divorce, and the Family under Latin American Dictatorships and Democracies (Cambridge Press, 2003), and The Logics of Gender Justice: State Action on Women’s Rights around the World (book forthcoming from Cambridge, co-authored with Laurel Weldon).
-In 2015, she was named an Andrew Carnegie Fellow.
-Formerly, she held the Council on Foreign Relations International Affairs Fellowship in Japan, and was a fellow at the Kellogg Institute of the University of Notre Dame and the Radcliffe Institute of Harvard.
-She has been supported by grants and fellowships from the National Science Foundation, National Institutes of Health, Norwegian Research Council, Social Science Research Council, and National Security Education Program.
-She has served as a consultant to the World Bank, UN Women, Inter-American Development Bank, and the Inter-American Dialogue.
-She holds a Ph.D. in political science from Harvard and a A.B. in international relations from Stanford, and was Assistant and then Associate Professor at the New School for Social Research from 2000-2011.
+Mala Htun is Professor of Political Science, co-PI and deputy director of ADVANCE at UNM, and special advisor for inclusion and climate in the School of Engineering at the University of New Mexico.
+She works on gender, women’s rights, social inequalities, and strategies to promote inclusion and diversity.
+Htun is the author of three books, most recently The Logics of Gender Justice: State Action on Women’s Rights around the World, co-authored with Laurel Weldon (Cambridge Press, 2018), and numerous scholarly articles.
+She was Vice President of the American Political Science Association in 2020-2021.
+She has been an Andrew Carnegie Fellow, a fellow at the Kellogg Institute of the University of Notre Dame, a fellow at the Radcliffe Institute of Harvard, and she has held the Council on Foreign Relations International Affairs Fellowship in Japan, among other honors.
+Htun has received research funding from the National Science Foundation, National Institutes of Health, Social Science Research Council, and the National Security Education Program and worked as a consultant for the World Bank, UN Women, Inter-American Development Bank, and Inter-American Dialogue.
+She holds a Ph.D. in political science from Harvard and a A.B. in international relations from Stanford.
+She was an assistant and then associate professor at the New School for Social Research from 2000-2011.